anitab-org/mentorship-android/docs/docs/Steps_To_Add_Dependency.md

 ![6](https://user-images.githubusercontent.com/76740999/178975230-30076def-9099-4ae4-8f7d-5c438c6df704.png)

 - Let's say if we need to add `implementation(Dependencies.retrofit)` dependency to our project, we will paste the dependency under the `dependencies` section and `click` on the `Sync now` button at the top right so that it can fetch the library files and add it into our project.
-Once it's done we can add codes related to the library you have added in your modules In our example above, the full build.gradle file code is as below.
+Once it's done we can add codes related to the library.

 ![7](https://user-images.githubusercontent.com/76740999/178977117-dd9c7161-1130-40a8-ab61-6fe4370f531e.png)